cdreher/CS-0334/lab7/README.md

-Lab 7 - Dates and Arrays - Due 01-Mar
+Lab 7 - Dates and Arrays
 PHP DATE FUNCTIONS AND ARRAYS

 In one PHP file (or more if you prefer), do the following: